deepsemantic/image_captioning/README.md

 # Image Captioning with Deep Bidirectional LSTMs

-This branch hosts the code for our paper accepted at ACMMM 2016 ["Image Captioning with Deep Bidirectional LSTMs"](http://arxiv.org/abs/1604.00790).
+This branch hosts the code for our paper accepted at ACMMM 2016 ["Image Captioning with Deep Bidirectional LSTMs"](http://arxiv.org/abs/1604.00790), to see [Demonstration](https://youtu.be/a0bh9_2LE24)

 ### Features
  - Training with Bidirectional LSTMs